ManonBoissat/Data-diggers/index.md

 ## Introduction

 Newspapers’ role in society is to inform the public of all sorts of topics, give people a voice to publicly show their opinion.
-When looking at the people that are quoted in the newspapers, one could ask whether some characteristics like gender or nationality could increase the likelihood to be given a public voice.
+When looking at the persons that are quoted in the newspapers, one could ask whether some characteristics like gender or nationality could increase the likelihood to be given a public voice.
 In parallel, one could want to know which topics are reviewed the most, and see if there are similarities or differences between speakers for all quotes and speakers from a particular topic.

 We will go trough a few question we asked ourselves :
 - Who has the most space in the media?